YconquestY/cs-629/README.md

 ## Running tests

-We test your system in a very similar way to lab2_b.
+We test your system in a very similar way to previously.

 Run `make all` first. then....